The Countess of Munster Musical Trust

 - Deadline for applying

 The Countess of Munster Musical Trust was established in 1958 by Lady Munster to help young musicians achieve their full potential towards securing careers as performers.
-The trustees offer an award open to instrumentalists and singers (who are looking to undertake performance based postgraduate study) as well as to composers wishing to undertake postgraduate study.
+The trustees offer an award open singers or instrumentalists looking to undertake performance-based classical or jazz music postgraduate study, composers looking to undertake postgraduate study in composition and exceptional jazz musicians looking for funding towards their final year of a performance-based jazz undergraduate course.

 Value of Award